 Below are three of the top Canadian AI stocks.

 Ontario-based OpenText is one of Canada’s largest software companies.
 The tech firm develops and sells enterprise information management software.
-Its portfolio includes hundreds of products focused in the areas of enterprise content management, digital process automation, security and AI and analytics tools.
+Its portfolio includes hundreds of products in the areas of enterprise content management, digital process automation and security, plus AI and analytics tools.
 OpenText serves small businesses, large enterprises and governments alike.

-OpenText AI & Analytics has an open architecture that enables integration with other AI services, including Google Cloud and Azure.
-It can leverage all types of data, from structured to unstructured, big data or internet of things (IoT), to quickly create interactive visuals.
+OpenText's AI & Analytics platform has an open architecture that enables integration with other AI services, including Google Cloud and Azure.
+It can leverage all types of data, including structured or unstructured data, big data and the internet of things (IoT) to quickly create interactive visuals.